First published in Civil and Military Gazette, May 9th, 1887 under the title “The D.C.’s Story”.

 As noted above, the poem was originally entitled “The D.C.’s Story.”
-We may therefore guess that that (Line 2) ‘Binks’ was the District Commissioner, and that ‘Hezabad’ was the seat of his jurisdiction.
+We may therefore guess that (Line 2) ‘Binks’ was the District Commissioner and that ‘Hezabad’ was the seat of his jurisdiction.
 [A.W.]

-[Line 4] fad A fashion or craze.
-As in “A Legend of the Foreign Office” Kipling evokes images related to drains and sewage-outfalls which seem to work as an autobiographical hint, as they were lifelong interests in his own career:
+[Line 4] fad: a fashion or craze.
+In “A Legend of the Foreign Office” Kipling evokes images related to drains and sewage-outfalls which seem to work as an autobiographical hint, as they were lifelong interests in his own career:

 “Drains are a great and glorious thing and I study ’em and write about ’em when I can … one decent primer on Sanitary Engineering and sewage disposal is worth more than all the tomes of sacred smut ever produced” [ “To W. C. Crofts, 18-27 February 1886” in Thomas Pinney (Ed.), The Letters of Rudyard Kipling.
 Volume I, pp. 121-122.]
 See also Gillian Sheehan’s article on Sanitation in this guide.

-[Line 5] I learnt a lesson once Kipling uses this expression to introduce the lines that follow, which narrate the episode of the elephant-hunted Binks, who is defined a “most veracious man” in the next line.
-This is one of the examples in which introductory lines of verse are directly linked to the subsequent text and act as a pilot-entry to it; other examples of this technique so far in the collection have been, in particular, “Study of an Elevation, in Indian Ink”, “A Legend of the Foreign Office”, “Public Waste”, and “Delilah”.
+[Line 5] I learnt a lesson once: Kipling uses this expression to introduce the lines that follow, which narrate the episode of the elephant-hunted Binks, who is defined as a “most veracious man” in the next line.
+This is one of the examples in which introductory lines of verse are directly linked to the subsequent text and act as a pilot entry to it; other examples of this technique so far in the collection have been, in particular, “Study of an Elevation, in Indian Ink”, “A Legend of the Foreign Office”, “Public Waste”, and “Delilah”.

 “She’s always about on the Mall of a mornin’-”

-[Line 12] That Commissariat elephant had suddenly gone musth Mad.
+[Line 12] That Commissariat elephant had suddenly gone musth: mad.
 Musth is a state of excitement to which elephants are periodically liable.
 Their keepers understand and provide for it.
 Mere bad temper is quite different.
-In “My Lord the Elephant” (Many Inventions) a mahout says that when a elephant is angry he will kill any one except his keeper, but when he is musth he will kill his keeper first.
+In “My Lord the Elephant” (Many Inventions) a mahout says that when an elephant is angry he will kill anyone except his keeper, but when he is musth he will kill his keeper first.

 In the same story, told by Mulvaney, an elephant loses his temper, creates a panic, and chases an officer, who – in an echo of this poem – takes refuge in a drain: